psharma15/CLEAR/readme.md

 <p align="center">
   <img width="800" src="./Figure/scaledSetupPic.jpg">
-  <figcaption>{{Left figure shows simualted setup arrangement.
-A 1/6 scaled setup was simulated using CST software with 1/6th scaled objects as well, with result shown on the right, using scattering model.}}</figcaption>
+  <em> Left figure shows simualted setup arrangement.
+A 1/6 scaled setup was simulated using CST software with 1/6th scaled objects as well, with result shown on the right, using scattering model. </em>
 </p>

 The problem model from both the approximations look like linear inverse problem of form y=Ax, with x as the reflectivity/ occupancy at each voxel in the imaging domain.
 There are various methods to solve this problem, depending on the characteristics of A. Our model has highly ill-conditioned and fat A matrix.
 Size of y is of the order of (#Tags * #Receivers * #Frequencies), and size of x is equal to number of voxels.
 Thus, it is highly underdetermined problem with size(y) << size(x).
 Also, in order to solve in real-time, the algorithm should be computationally efficient.